fluid-cloudnative/fluid/docs/zh/userguide/troubleshooting.md

         help
             Display this help message.
         collect
-            Collect pods logs of Runtime.
+            Collect pods logs of controller and runtime.
     OPTIONS:
         --name name
-            Set the name of runtime (default 'imagenet').
+            Set the name of runtime.
         --namespace name
-            Set the namespace of runtime (default 'default').
+            Set the namespace of runtime.
-        -a, --all
-            Also collect fluid system logs.
     ```

 3. 收集日志